The Clinical Psychology Program at Duke University is a Ph.D. program for students seeking excellence in academic, scientific, and clinical training.

 Specific interests include intervention and prevention methods across the life course for such phenomena as aggression and antisocial behavior, depression, personality disorders, eating disorders and obesity, substance abuse, HIVAIDS, cardiovascular disease, and chronic pain.
 Our faculty also study behavioral cardiology, behavioral medicine, global mental health, reducing disparities in minority mental and physical health services, assessment and intervention in pediatric psychology, and gene-environment interaction.

-Each year the Department admits 4-6 clinical graduate students, which will result in approximately 30 - 35 students being advised by our faculty at one time.
-As of September, 2014, our faculty advise a total of 32 students receiving clinical training, (5 males and 27 females, 8 of whom are racial/ethnically diverse).
-In the past, our Department has been fortunate to have students matriculate with excellent undergraduate training, outstanding academic performance, and average GRE scores of 160 (quantitative) and 165 (verbal).
-For more detailed program statistics, please see our section on Student Admissions, Outcomes, and Other Data.
+Each year the Department admits 2-5 clinical graduate students, which will result in approximately 25 students being advised by our faculty at one time.
+As of August, 2023, our faculty advise a total of 23 students receiving clinical training, (8 males and 15 females, 6 of whom are from underrepresented racial/ethnic groups).

 In accordance with American Psychological Association requirements, a more complete description of the clinical program's goals, clinical training resources, and special requirements can be found in the on-line Clinical Graduate Student Handbook.